grpc/proposal/A39-xds-http-filters.md

 - An indication of whether it is supported on the gRPC client and/or gRPC server.
 - An indication of whether the filter is a terminal filter (i.e., it must be the last filter in the filter chain).
+(Note that the [router filter](#the-router-filter) is currently the only terminal filter supported by gRPC, so implementations may choose to hard-code the requirement that that filter is the last filter in the chain instead of supporting a general-purpose mechanism to determine whether a given filter is a terminal filter.)
 - Methods to generate and configure the appropriate filters or interceptors in gRPC to perform the necessary functionality on the data plane.